-We’ll explain how to shop for a policy when you have flexible income and how much life insurance coverage you need.
+We’ll explain how to determine your insurance needs and shop for a policy when you have a fluctuating income.

 How much life insurance do flexible workers need?

-Nicholas Mancuso, the senior operations manager of Policygenius' advanced planning team, suggests people aim for a total amount of life insurance coverage equal to 10 to 15 times their income.
+John Harris, senior sales associate at Policygenius, suggests people aim for a total amount of life insurance coverage equal to 10 to 15 times their income.

 For gig economy workers, this recommendation may not be sufficient.
-If your gig is your only form of employment and not a supplemental income source, you may want to consider purchasing additional life insurance to cover any outstanding debts your family would be left with when you die, such as a car loan, mortgage, or student loans.
+If your gig is your only form of employment and not a supplemental income source, you may want to consider purchasing additional life insurance that would also cover any outstanding debts your family would be left with when you die, such as a car loan, mortgage, or student loans.

 Most insurance companies will let you apply for up to 40 times your income, depending on your age.